-This Chunky Granola is the perfect morning or mid-day treat loaded with fiber, antioxidants, and protein!
-Such a great paleo-friendly and refined sugar-free granola recipe that is a staple in our kitchen.
+This easy gluten free granola recipe is the perfect morning or mid-day treat loaded with fiber, antioxidants, and protein!
+It is a great refined sugar-free granola recipe that is a staple in our kitchen.
+You won’t spend money on store-bought granola again!
+Plus, you’ll get my secret for crunchy granola clusters!

 Sick of store bought granola?
 I was definitely sick of reading labels and seeing so many forms of sugar and additives!
 I came up with this recipe and everyone who has made it raves about it!
 Crunchy and delicious; perfect on top of a smoothie bowl, a yogurt fruit bowl, or just as a snack!
 Plus it makes your kitchen smell AMAZING!